nespinoza/stsci-exocoffee/README.md

 3. Do `bundle exec jekyll build`.
 This will create a `_site` directory.
 You can check the website locally with that doing `bundle exec jekyll build serve` and opening http://localhost:4000.
 4. Copy the contents of the `_site` directory to `/grp/webpages/exocoffee`.
 5. That's it!
 You should see the site updated in https://www.stsci.edu/~exocoffee.

+For ease of updating, the `update.sh` script does steps 3-4 above automatically.
+So, if you have cloned and installed everything, updating the website should be as simple as doing `.update.sh` in terminal.